warbe-maker/VBA-Message/README.md

 #### Properties of _fMsg_

 When the UserForm _fMsg_ is installed in a VBA project ([download _fMsg.frm_](), [download _fMsg.frx_]() and import the _fMsg.frm_), the following properties are available to display a message (see [Code Examples](#code-examples)  below).
+Please Note: The VBA project requires a Reference to "Microsoft Scripting Runtime"

 | Property | Meaning |
 |----------|---------|